Your handy 1997–01 Acura Integra Type R buyer’s guide

 2000

-And then it came back!
-In essence, it’s the same car as the one offered in 1997 and 1998, only with new dark silver aluminum wheels, a titanium finish shift knob, carbon fiber “styled” vents and trim, and two new colors replacing Championship White: Flamenco Black Pearl and Phoenix Yellow.
+It came back!
+In essence, the 2000 model year car is the same as the one offered in 1997 and 1998, only with new dark-silver aluminum wheels, a titanium-finish shift knob, carbon-fiber “styled” vents and trim, and two new colors replacing Championship White: Flamenco Black Pearl and Phoenix Yellow.
 For 2000, Acura sold 2633 Integra Type Rs in North America.

 2001

 For the final year of DC2 production, changes were limited to colors.
 Phoenix Yellow stayed, but Flamenco Black Pearl exited in favor of Nighthawk Black Pearl.
-For 2001, Acura sold 2639 Integra Type Rs in North America.
+For the 2001 model year, Acura sold 2639 Integra Type Rs in North America.

-We checked in with several DC2 owners and experts about the Integra and the Type R. Tyson Hugie works a 9-to-5 as a financial analyst for an Arizona-based hospital system, but his passion is cars, and specifically those from Honda and Acura.
-He has owned 28 Acuras including five Integras over his driving career, and his current two Integras are a 1989 LS five-door in Polar White and a 1992 GS-R 3-door in Aztec Green Pearl (the latter with over 250,000 miles on its original B17 VTEC engine).
+We checked in with several DC2 owners and experts about the Integra and the Type R. Tyson Hugie works a 9-to-5 as a financial analyst for an Arizona-based hospital system, but his passion is cars, specifically those from Honda and Acura.
+He has owned 28 Acuras, including five Integras over his driving career.
+As of November 2021, his current two Integras are a 1989 LS five-door in Polar White and a 1992 GS-R 3-door in Aztec Green Pearl (the latter with over 250,000 miles on its original B17 VTEC engine).

-Aside from that, Hugie says, Integra maintenance is as straightforward as owning any other 1990s era Honda.
-Timing belts and water pumps—which should be replaced together at 90,000 mile intervals—are key.
-He notes that OEM parts are still readily available for the most part.
+Aside from that, Hugie says, Integra maintenance is as straightforward as it would be for any 1990s-era Honda.
+Timing belts and water pumps—which should be replaced together at 90,000-mile intervals—are key.
+He notes that OEM parts are still readily available, and preferable to aftermarket alternatives.

 Body

-Rust is always an issue with older cars, but less so with cars of this vintage.
-What’s more important is finding a car that wasn’t crashed.
-For a time, the 1999 Integra (all trims) was the most stolen car in America, and you can bet a lot of those ended up being patched back together.
+Rust is always an issue with older cars, but less so with cars of the DC2’s vintage.
+What is more important is finding a car that wasn’t crashed.
+For a time, the 1999 Integra (all trims) was the most stolen car in America; you can bet a lot of those ended up being patched back together.

 Hugie and Calderon both urge careful inspection of the VIN stickers on the doors, hatch, hood, and fenders.
 “Beware that there are also companies out there that make replica VIN stickers, too,” says Hugie.
 “Factory Honda ones will have a watermark on them.”